 Before I could reply, he collapsed onto the floor.

 Based on what Deborah told me later, it was about this time that a jazz band played for the Evergreen Health and Living Center patients.
 She wheeled my dad into a big room for the performance.
-Either he could hear some of it, or the mere sight of a working band was enough – but she said it really perked him up.
+Either he could hear some of it, or the mere sight of working musicians was enough – but she said it really perked him up.
 “You know I play drums, don’t you?”